National parks of the United Kingdom: National Parks and Access to the Countryside Act 1949

 The National Parks and Access to the Countryside Act 1949 was passed with all party support.
 The first ten national parks were designated as such in the 1950s under the Act in mostly poor-quality agricultural upland.
 Much of the land was still owned by individual landowners, often private estates, but there was also property owned by public bodies such as the Crown, or charities which allow and encourage access such as the National Trust.
 Accessibility from the cities was also considered important.

 The Peak District, site of the Kinder Scout trespass, was designated the first national park in April 1951 under the Clement Attlee led Labour administration.
-This was followed in the same year by the designations of three more national parks; the Lake District, Snowdonia and Dartmoor.
+This was followed in the same year by the designations of three more national parks; the Lake District, Snowdonia (now Eryri), and Dartmoor.
 By the end of the decade the national park family had increased to ten with the Pembrokeshire Coast, North York Moors, Yorkshire Dales, Exmoor, Northumberland and Brecon Beacons national parks all being designated.

 Other areas were also considered: for example, parts of the coast of Cornwall were considered as a possible national park in the 1950s but were thought to be too disparate to form a single coherent national park and were eventually designated as an Area of Outstanding Natural Beauty (AONB) instead.
 The north Pennines were also considered for designation as a national park in the 1970s but the proposal was thought to be administratively too difficult because the area was administered by five different county councils.

 Later additions

-The Norfolk and Suffolk Broads was designated through its own Act of Parliament in 1988 gaining status equivalent to that of a national park.
+The Norfolk and Suffolk Broads was designated through its own Act of Parliament in 1988, gaining status equivalent to that of a national park.
 The Broads in East Anglia are not in the strictest sense a national park, being run by a separately constituted Broads Authority set up by a special Act of Parliament in 1988 and with a structure in which conservation is subordinate to navigational concerns (see Sandford Principle below), but it is generally regarded as being "equivalent to" a national park.

 Separate legislation was passed in Scotland, namely the National Parks (Scotland) Act 2000, and from this two Scottish national parks, the Cairngorms and Loch Lomond and The Trossachs, were created.

-The New Forest, which includes the largest remaining tracts of unenclosed pasture land, heathland and old-growth forest in the heavily populated south east of the country was designated as a national park on 1 March 2005.

-On 31 March 2009 Hilary Benn. then Secretary of State for Environment, Food and Rural Affairs, announced that the South Downs would be designated a national park.
-The South Downs National Park came into effect on 31 March 2010.

-Of the proposed English and Welsh national parks that were originally proposed two remained undesignated: the Cambrian Mountains and Cornish Coast.
+The New Forest, which includes the largest remaining tracts of unenclosed pasture land, heathland and old-growth forest in the heavily populated south east of England, was designated as a national park on 1 March 2005.
+On 31 March 2009 it was announced that the South Downs would be designated a national park; the South Downs National Park came into effect on 31 March 2010.
+Of the English and Welsh national parks that were originally proposed, two remain undesignated: the Cambrian Mountains and Cornish Coast.